Yvonne Lim: Career

 In 2006, her stock rose even further when she landed the lead role in An Enchanted Life, a story of a Taiwanese betel nut seller who journeys to Singapore in search of her long-lost father.
 She also starred in the hit drama Metamorphosis in 2007, which granted her the coveted Star Awards 2007 Best Actress Award.
 This award was an important milestone for her as it led to her rising popularity.
 Metamorphosis also won Best TV Serial in the Star Awards 2007.

 Lim appeared on numerous variety and game shows, including 'Let's Party With Food!' and 'The Giant Show' in 2008, after her win for Best Actress in the Star Awards 2007.

-Lim has been nominated for 'Top 10 Most Popular Female Artistes' in the Star Awards for every single year since she joined Mediacorp in 1998.
+Lim has been nominated for Top 10 Most Popular Female Artistes in the Star Awards for every single year since she joined Mediacorp in 1998.
 After her first win in 1998, she did not win the Top 10 award until 2009.

-In 2012, Lim signed with Lafeng Entertainment 拉风娱乐, a China Management Company.
-Her contract with Lafeng has ended, but she still has a valid contract with MediaCorp.

-In 2014, Lim said she will only be taking a break and not leaving permanently from her acting career to move to Taiwan with her family.

 Lim co-stars with local actor Shaun Chen in While You Were Away, and this will be their third drama in which they rekindle their on-screen romance.
 They were previously an on-screen couple for Channel 8's Your Hand in Mine in 2009 and Kampong Ties in 2011.